Diff: Default output format

 By default, lines common to both files are not shown.
 Lines that have moved are shown as added at their new location and as deleted from their old location.
 However, some diff tools highlight moved lines.

-Output variations

 Edit script

-An ed script can still be generated by modern versions of diff with the -e option.
+An ed script can be generated by modern versions of diff with the -e option.
 The resulting edit script for this example is as follows: